skypager/skypager/README.md

 Packages like `@skypager/webpack` provide scripts `build`, `start`, and `watch` because it [includes the following scripts](https://github.com/skypager/skypager/tree/master/src/devtools/webpack/scripts).
 If this package is installed, it will be added to the search path

 if none of the @skypager/* scoped packages has the command, it will search the scripts provided by [@skypager/cli itself](https://github.com/skypager/skypager/tree/master/src/devtools/cli/scripts)

+Skypager's CLI is designed with, and uses node's native module resolution, so any of the per project scripts, or reusable scripts, will use the same version of the dependencies and scripts that your package.json and yarn.lock install.

 ### Skypager CLI Commands